Frequently Asked Questions

 Another alternative is to have a mix of both as you can achieve a really nice designer look by combining the two together.
-See our Portfolio page for examples of melamine, poly and combination two-tone kitchens.
+See our Gallery page for examples of melamine, poly and combination two-tone kitchens.

 Custom cabinets are made to measure, meaning they come in whatever size they need to, to suit any kitchen design.